MicrosoftDocs/dynamics365smb-docs/financials/about-reuse-company-invoicing.md

     Wait a number of minutes.
 We’ll be making a number of changes in the underlying database, and that takes a while.
 5. When the system is ready again, choose the **Create New Company** button.
-6. In the dialog that appears, specify the name as *My Company*, and choose the **Suite Production – Setup Data Only** option.
+6. In the dialog that appears, specify the name as *My Company*, and choose the **Production – Setup Data Only** option.

 This again takes a number of minutes.
 When the process completes, you will be able to access Invoicing as part of your Office 365 Business Premium experience.